Henry M. Jackson: United States Senator

-In 1963 Jackson was made chairman of the Committee on Interior and Insular Affairs, which became the Committee on Energy and Natural Resources in 1977, a position he held until 1981.
+In 1963, Jackson was made chairman of the Committee on Interior and Insular Affairs, which became the Committee on Energy and Natural Resources in 1977, a position he held until 1981.
 In the 1970s, Jackson joined with fellow senators Ernest Hollings and Edward Kennedy in a press conference to oppose Gerald Ford's request for Congress to end Richard Nixon's price controls on domestic oil, which had provoked oil companies into withholding gasoline during the 1973 oil crisis.
 Kaufman writes that, after 1968, Jackson "emerged as an intellectual and political leader in the perennial struggle of U.S. foreign policy to reconcile ideals with self-interest."

 Jackson authored the National Environmental Policy Act, which has been called one of the most influential environmental laws in history.
 It helped to stimulate similar laws and the principle of publicly analyzed environmental impact in other states and in much of the world.
 Jackson was also a leader of the fight for statehood for Alaska and Hawaii.
 In 1974, Jackson sponsored the Jackson–Vanik amendment in the Senate (with Charles Vanik sponsoring it in the House), which denied normal trade relations to certain countries with non-market economies that restricted the freedom of emigration.
 The amendment was intended to help refugees, particularly minorities, specifically Jews, to emigrate from the Soviet Bloc.
 Jackson and his assistant, Richard Perle, also lobbied personally for some people who were affected by this law such as Natan Sharansky.

 Throughout his time as senator, Jackson was a strong supporter of Israel.
 In 1970, he urged President Nixon to sell F-4 Phantom II fighter jets to that country, on the terms that amounted to a grant.
 During the Yom Kippur War, Jackson, alongside fellow Congressional leaders demanded an urgent resupply of weapons, to ensure that Israeli forces would have the material, diplomatic and political support necessary for a victory.
 When the Nixon administration balked at direct and visible material support, Jackson worked with Secretary of Defense James Schlesinger, Director of the Bureau of Political-Military Affairs Seymor Weiss, and senior American military commanders, notably Chief of Naval Operations Elmo Zumwalt, to secure the decision to airlift vital weapons and ammunition to a "gravely imperiled IDF".
-On December 1968 Jackson declined Nixon's offer to serve as Secretary of Defense.
+In December 1968 Jackson declined Nixon's offer to serve as Secretary of Defense.